aeramireza/aeramireza/README.md

 - 👋 Hi, I’m Aura @aeramireza
 - 👀 I’m interested in Data Science!
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning NLP with spaCy
 - 💞️ I’m looking to collaborate on ...
+You tell me!
 - 📫 How to reach me: aura.rama@gmail.com

 <!---